Do you know if your website is performing as well as it could be?

-If you don’t use Ubersuggest for your technical SEO audit, you can also search your site manually.
+If you don’t use Ubersuggest for your technical SEO auditing, you can also search your site manually.
 We’ll explain that below.

 2. Perform a Manual Google Search

 A few Google searches can tell you approximately how well your website is ranking.
-This will help you figure out where to start your technical SEO audit.
+This will help you figure out where to start your technical website audit.

 How many of your pages appear in relevant search results?